otryshko/rippling-graphql/docs/partners/truework/generated.md

 If consent field is empty, it means that employee has never consented to any data sharing requests.

+`isAllowed` is a current effective state of the consent

 For consent state values, see [`ConsentState`](/docs/partners/truework/enums/consent-state) enum.

 To initiate data sharing, Truework should call [`requestEmployeeConsentByThirdParty`](/docs/partners/truework/mutations/request-employee-consent-by-third-party) mutation passing employee ID obtained from `employeeBySsn` call.
-It will change employee's consent to `PENDING`.
+It will keep employee's consent state as `ASK` but it will reset `pendingStartedAt` to the current timestamp.
 ```
 mutation {
-  requestEmployeeConsentByThirdParty(employeeId: "RW1wbG95ZWU6NTgzZmQ4OTZlMTVkN2Q5OTI3YTcwNDdl", requestorName: "Loan provider company")
+  requestEmployeeConsentByThirdParty(employeeId: "RW1wbG95ZWU6NTgzZmQ4OTZlMTVkN2Q5OTI3YTcwNDdl", requestorName: "Loan provider company"){
+    state
+    isAllowed
+    pendingStartedAt
   }
+}
 ```

 Employee then will get an email with links to approve or deny data sharing request.
-After 12 hours of no response, the request will be autoapproved.
+After 12 hours of no response, the request will be autoapproved (`state` will stay  `ASK` but `isAllowed` would become `true`).
+After another 24 hours, the request will be un-approved (`isAllowed` would be false).

 Each company in turn has control over exposing its employees data.
 If the company enabled Truework integration, it will show up in `roles` array.